Ritchie Torres: 2020

 Torres's main opponent as he started campaigning in the Democratic primary was Rubén Díaz Sr., a conservative Democrat and Pentecostal minister, who does not believe in, and openly stood in opposition to, same-sex marriage.
-Media outlets contextualized the contest between the two, noting their age difference; contrasting levels of experience; and Torres's open homosexuality versus Díaz's track record of anti-LGBTQ rhetoric.
+Media outlets contextualized the contest between the two, noting their age difference, contrasting levels of experience, and Torres's open homosexuality versus Díaz's track record of anti-LGBT rhetoric.
 Torres said he saw Díaz as "temperamentally and ideologically indistinguishable" from Donald Trump.
-According to The New York Times, Díaz had "a decades-long history of making homophobic remarks"; LGBTQ Nation said his anti-LGBTQ rhetoric started in the early 1990s, right after his start in city politics, when he claimed the city's hosting the 1994 Gay Games "would spread AIDS and corrupt children".
+According to The New York Times, Díaz had "a decades-long history of making homophobic remarks"; LGBTQ Nation said his anti-LGBT rhetoric started in the early 1990s, right after his start in city politics, when he claimed the city's hosting the 1994 Gay Games "would spread AIDS and corrupt children".
 In February 2019, Díaz said that the City Council was "controlled by homosexuals"; in response, the council dissolved a subcommittee he chaired.
 As of July 2019, Torres had raised $500,000 and Díaz $80,000.
-Torres was endorsed by the LGBTQ Victory Fund and the Congressional LGBTQ Equality Caucus (Equality PAC).
+Torres was endorsed by the LGBTQ+ Victory Fund and the Congressional Equality Caucus (Equality PAC).

 The Democratic primary was held on June 23.
 Although an official winner had not yet been declared, Torres declared victory in the primary on July 22.
 As the seat for which he was running is one of the safest Democratic seats in the country, he was expected to win the general election, after which he would become one of the first openly gay black Congressmen in U.S. history, along with Mondaire Jones in the 17th district.
 On August 4, local election officials declared Torres the winner of the primary.
 This all but assured him of being the next congressman from this heavily Democratic, Latino-majority district.
 The 15th and its predecessors have been in Democratic hands for all but 11 months since 1927, the lone break in this tradition being American Labor Party member Leo Isacson from February 1948 to January 1949.
 It has been held by Latino congressmen since 1971.

+2024

+For the 2024 elections, Torres ran for reelection and successfully defeated Conservative Party candidate Gonzalo Duran, who was endorsed by the Republican Party.
+Duran, a U.S. Marine Corps Sergeant veteran of the Iraq War, serves as the CEO of a Devil Dog USA a nonprofit organization, the vice chairman of the Bronx Conservative Party and District Leader of the 79th Assembly District.

+2026

+In November 2025, former vice chair of the Democratic National Committee Michael Blake announced that he would challenge Torres in the 2026 Democratic primary for New York's 15th congressional district.
+Blake is challenging Torres due to Torres' support of Israel.